QualiSystemsLab/Ansible-Shell/README.md

 2. Pass playbook path (relative to root of repo) to command.
 This will join together with base path attribute on service.
 3. Pass no command input, will fall back to Repo Full URL if populated, if not populated will fall back to base repo + script path attributes on service.

+Note: - `/raw?ref=<GIT_BRANCH>` can be left off url path for Gitlab URL on 2G shell, the shell will add this

 ## Over-riding Service with Resource Attributes
 The service by default will "broadcast it's attributes to all connected resources.